dougeby/IntuneDocs/intune/get-started-evaluation.md

 ![Microsoft Intune in the Azure portal](./media/generic-intune-azure.png)

 Microsoft Intune is one of Azure’s newest services.
 It offers tools for managing your organization’s mobile devices, PCs, and apps that are [regularly updated](whats-new.md).
 Aside from the modern Azure console, Intune also allows you to use the Classic console.
-The Classic console is the first version of Intune, and where you will still go to [manage Windows PCs with the Intune software client](/intune-classic/deploy-use/pc-management-comparison.md).
+The Classic console is the first version of Intune, and where you still go to [manage Windows PCs with the Intune software client](/intune-classic/deploy-use/pc-management-comparison.md).
 The Classic portal, which is built in Silverlight, is used for a small number of tasks.
 Everything else, including mobile device and app management, is accomplished in the Azure portal.
-The getting started guide will take you through the basic tasks you need to accomplish to be successful using Intune in the Azure portal.
+The getting started guide takes you through the basic tasks you need to accomplish to be successful using Intune in the Azure portal.

 ![The help and support blade, available at the bottom of the list of actions in the Intune left-hand sidebar.](./media/intune-azure-help-support-closeup.png)